-Intra-peritoneal (ip) route of administration was performed on 6-7 wk old female CD-1 mice (Harlan Laboratories, Indianapolis, IN).
-Animals received a single, 5 mg/kg dose in groups of three mice/ compound/route of administration.
-ISRIB was dissolved in DMSO then diluted 1:1 in Super-Refined PEG 400 (Croda, Edison, NJ).
-Blood (80 μl) was collected from the saphenous vein at intervals post-dosing

-(20 min, 1 hr, 3 hr, 8 hr, 24 hr) in EDTA containing collection tubes (Sarstadt CB300) and plasma was prepared for analysis.
+Intra-peritoneal (ip) route of administration was performed on 6-7 wk old female CD-1 mice (Harlan Laboratories).
+Animals received a single, 5mg/kg dose in groups of three mice/compound/route of administration.
+ISRIB was dissolved in DMSO then diluted 1:1 in Super-Refined PEG 400 (Croda).
+Blood (80 ul) was collected from the saphenous vein at intervals post-dosing (20 min, 1 h, 3 h, 8 h, 24 h) in EDTA containing collection tubes (Sarstadt CB300) and plasma was prepared for analysis.
 Compounds were detected by time-of-flight mass spectroscopy.

-Intra-peritoneal (ip) route of administration was performed at a single dose of 2.5 mg/kg in groups of three for each time-point (2, 6, 24 and 36 hr).
+Intra-peritoneal (ip) route of administration was performed at a single dose of 2.5mg/kg in groups of three for each time-point (2, 6, 24 and 36h).
 Brain tissue samples were individually homogenized with a Tissue Tearor (Model 985-370 type2, BioSpec Products Inc, Bartlesville, OK).
-Approximately 300 mg of tissue was placed in 5-ml polypropylene tube, and four volumes of water were then added to mix.
-The speed scale of Tissue Tearor was set at 3 for 2 min.
+Approximately 300 mg of tissue was placed in 5 ml polypropylene tube, and 4 volumes of water were then added to mix.
+The speed scale of

+Tissue Tearor was set at 3 for two minutes.
 After homogenization, the supernatant was analyzed by LC-MS/MS to determine their brain concentration.
 Plasma samples were collected prior to extraction of brain samples.